A Phenomenological Approach to Interactive Knot Diagrams

 \section{Method}

 We describe a way to treat a knot diagram as a geometrical interactive object while keeping track of its topology throughout user manipulation.
 While representing the knot as a three-dimensional structure and rendering a knot diagram based on this would be viable, we want to acknowledge the success of vector graphics programs and let the user interact with the diagram itself as a self-intersecting curve.
-We represent the knot diagram as a closed, continuous path
+For this purpose, we render it to a viewport from which the user can see and interact with the knot diagram simultaneously, through both the mouse, keyboards and buttons that provide additional functionality.
+After a time window of receiving input, the calculation that preserves the underlying topology and creates the graphics for the next time window takes place.
+We call one such iteration a frame.
+The knot diagram is represented as a closed, continuous path

-consisting of several Bezier curves with shared start and end points.
+consisting of several Bézier curves with shared start and end points.
 Computationally cheap algorithms exist to check for their intersections, which we use to calculate the (self-) intersections of the path at every frame.
 We store a boolean array that represents whether the first or the second location on the curve, as supplied by the intersection detection, goes above or below.
-More concretely, given an intersection $t_i<s_i$ with $\gamma(t_i)=\gamma(s_i)$, the $i$th boolean decides whether the segment around $t_i$ or $s_i$ goes above.
-By a frame, we mean the time window of a single iteration of rendering, waiting for input and computation as given by the graphical user interface framework.
-It should be in the order of $30\,\text{ms}$ long for perceived fluent motion.
+More precisely, given an intersection $t_i<s_i$ with $\gamma(t_i)=\gamma(s_i)$, the $i$th boolean decides whether the segment around $t_i$ or $s_i$ goes above.
+This should take not much more than $30\,\text{ms}$ for perceived fluent motion.